celery/celery/docs/getting-started/backends-and-brokers/redis.rst

 Periodic tasks won't be affected by the visibility timeout, as this is a concept separate from ETA/countdown.

-You can increase this timeout by configuring several options with the same name:
+You can increase this timeout by configuring all of the following options with the same name (required to set all of them):

 .. code-block:: python